 The most obvious example I can think of for a just war was World War II.
 Hitler had invaded most of Europe and he showed no intention of stopping.
 He had bombed civilian population centers.
 He had killed millions of Jews.
 In short, he needed to be stopped.
 Unfortunately, what happened was that innocent non-combatants got caught in the crossfire.
 This is what I would argue is the equivalent of what happened to the non-combatants who may have died during the Canaanite conquest.
 However, this is quite different from abortion where an innocent human being is intentionally targeted and killed.
 Stephanie Gray writes,

 “What is important is that we do not do evil in order to bring about a good; that is why abortion would be wrong; it would be doing evil in order to help the mom.”

-So even when we look at the collateral damage, this does not get Christians to the point where they should have to agree with abortion on demand being a right for women., at least according to the specific Biblical argument.
+So even when we look at the collateral damage, this does not get Christians to the point where they should have to agree that abortion on demand is a right for women, at least according to the specific Biblical argument.
 Before I close off, I would like to cover two troubling questions this position put forth by pro-choice advocates raises for me.

 Two Troubling Questions